 An individual topic will look like this:

-For new topics, the Share of Voice Percentage shows the volume of tweets or messages within that topic as a percentage of the total volume of tweets/messages.
-The Number of Messages shows the total number of tweets or messages, including outliers and duplicates, within that topic.
+For new topics, the Share of Voice Percentage shows the volume of messages within that topic as a percentage of the total volume.
+The Number of Messages shows the total number of messages.
 A green or red arrow next to the number shows the trend over the past five minutes.
 You will also see a Topic Descriptor.
-This is a tweet or message that the software has identified as being representative of the tweets or messages within that topic.
-The topic descriptor can be edited if you want.
+This is a message that the software has identified as being representative of the messages within that topic.
+The topic descriptor can be edited.

 There are additional actions you can take with both new and saved topics.
 See the articles "Overview: New Topics" and "Overview: Saved Topics" for more information.